botify-labs/simpleflow/README.rst

 future in state ``PENDING``.
 Execution reaches the line with the ``print``.
 It blocks here because ``z.result`` is not available.
 The decider schedules the task backs by the *z* future: ``double(y)``.
-The workflow execution continues so forth by evaluating the :meth:`BasicWorkflow.run` again from the start until it finishes.
+The workflow execution continues so forth by evaluating the ``BasicWorkflow.run`` again from the start until it finishes.

 Commands